Manuscript Preparation Guidelines

 Conclusions: Addressing relevant implications for clinical practice or health policy

-The deals with reporting of the literature review of the already published data, these provide a detailed in depth discussion of significant research topics and their progress in the due time.
+The deals with reporting of the literature review of the already published data, these provide a detailed in-depth discussion of significant research topics and their progress in the due time.

 Case Reports are the articles dealing with the description of the symptoms, signs, diagnosis, treatment methods of a clinical condition.
 The case reports usually describe novel cases.
-These may also include literature review of the reported cases.
+These may also include a literature review of the reported cases.

 These are the short articles written by the Editors or the Editorial staff of the journal.

 These are the articles which deal with the discussion of different topics of a research in focus, providing information about the difficulties or solutions